Skip to main content

 Yet a surprising portion of employees — consistently estimated at 20-40% in industry surveys — leave some employer match uncaptured.
 The primary reason: contribution rates that don't reach the match threshold.

 The calculation is simple.
 Match threshold × your salary = minimum contribution to capture full match.
 If the match threshold is 6% and you earn $80,000, contributing $4,800/year ($400/month) captures $2,400 in employer contributions — a 50% guaranteed return.
+Nobody should leave that on the table.

 The traditional-vs-Roth decision in a 401(k) reduces to one question: will your marginal tax rate be higher now or at withdrawal?